simpsonphile/web3-casino/README.md

 > **Note:** MongoDB must be installed locally, or a MongoDB connection URI should be set in your `.env` file.

-### 4. (Optional) Smart Contracts
+### 4. Start the Local Blockchain Server

-These steps are optional and not required for the app to function currently.

-Start a local blockchain server:

     npm run contracts:start

-Deploy smart contracts to the local blockchain:
+### 5. Deploy Smart Contracts

     npm run contracts:deploy

+### 6. Generate Contract Hooks

+Generates React hooks based on the ABIs of your smart contracts.
+These hooks are used in the front-end for interacting with the blockchain.

+    npm run contract-hooks:generate

-### 5. Start the Frontend
+### 7. Start the Frontend

-This launches the front-end application.

     npm run dev